hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/para-bhakti_or_supreme_devotion/123_human_representations_of_the_divine_ideal_of_love.md

 lower, they become vile; and when they go straight to the mark, to the Lord, even the lowest of them becomes transfigured.
-All the energies of the human body and mind, howsoever they may express themselves, have the Lord as their one goal, as their Ekâyana.
+All the energies of the human body and mind, howsoever they may express themselves, have the Lord as their one goal, as their Ekāyana.
 All loves and all passions of the human heart must go to God.
 He is the Beloved.
 Whom else can this heart love?
 He is the most beautiful, the most sublime, He is beauty itself, sublimity itself.
 Who in this universe is more beautiful than